 What is CADR?

 CADR or Clean Air Delivery Rate of an air purifier is the international standard for calculating how quickly it can clean the air in a room.
 In other words, the higher the CADR number, the more clean air it will throw into the room.
 If a small-sized air purifier claims a high CADR compared to those double its size, this is a red flag.
 Remember, an air purifier works by drawing in and throwing out air through its vents.
-The size of the vents should be a giveaway.
+So the size of the vents should be a clear giveaway.

 An air purifier doesn’t have to be on all the time.
 Throw open the windows – allow the indoor air to change.
 The afternoon is the best time for you to risk opening the windows for some natural ventilation.
 The air quality is the least detrimental during this time of the day.